There are many perils that face the children of the world today.

 The Kiwanis Club of Clarksville works together to achieve what one person cannot accomplish alone.
 Our focus is to make Clarksville a better place to live.

-Youth programs that we support include sponsoring a local Cub Scout troop, financially supporting local Boy Scout and Girl Scout troops.
-In addition we support two local Key Clubs and one Builder’s Club in Clarksville/Montgomery County.
+Youth programs that we support include Boy Scout and Girl Scout troops.
+In addition we support three local Key Clubs (Clarksville Academy, Clarksville High School and Montgomery Central High School) in Montgomery County.

 We support local agencies that directly impact disadvantaged young people of Clarksville.
-These include the Salvation Army, YoungLife, Big Brothers/Big Sisters thru Bowling for Kid’s Sake, the Red Cross, the Child Advocacy Center, and the local YMCA.
+These include the Salvation Army, YoungLife, Big Brothers/Big Sisters thru Bowl for Kid’s Sake, the Red Cross, Clarksville Association for Down Syndrome (CADS), Juvenile Diabetes Research Foundation (JDRF) and Vanderbilt Children’s Hospital.

 Our club has provided to the local fire department a Fire Safety House which can be taken to local schools in order to help teach children what to do in case of a fire at home.
 In addition, we provided the Clarksville/ Montgomery County library with a Kiwanis Learning Center for the children’s section of the library.

-For college students we sponsor the Austin Peay State University math award on a yearly basis as well as four college scholarships for local Kiwanis family kids.
+For students, we sponsor four college scholarships each year for local Kiwanis family kids.

 All these projects are made possible through much hard work and the tireless efforts of Kiwanis members working on our fund raising projects.
-Our major fund raising projects include our annual Pancake Breakfast, Kiwanis Auction, Kiwanis BBQ Cook-off, and by far the biggest and most profitable fundraiser, the Kiwanis Rodeo, which has been an ongoing fundraiser for over 25 years.
+Our major fund raising projects include our annual Kiwanis Raffle, Best of Clarksville and by far the biggest and most profitable fundraiser, the Bill Hoy Kiwanis Rodeo, which has been an ongoing fundraiser for more than 34 years.